zoisom/tldr/pages/linux/zipcloak.md

 > The encrypts files in an existing zip archive.

-- Encrypts the contents so that only root users can extract the contents:
+- Wants to encrypts its contents:

 `zipcloak {{archive.zip}}`